ymahlau/hisss/README.md

 pip install hisss
 ```

-If you want to do development, change something or contribute new features fork this repository and the install
+If you want to do development, change something or contribute new features fork this repository, clone and install via
 ```bash
 pip install -e .
 ```